Building Multi-Step AI Agents with LangGraph

 LangGraph Platform vs. Self-Hosting

-LangGraph Platform (the managed offering, formerly LangServe) handles persistence, scaling, and the REST API layer for you, for a monthly fee.
+LangGraph Platform (the managed offering, formerly LangServe) handles persistence, scaling, and the REST layer for a monthly fee.
 For teams without infra engineers, it’s a strong option.
-For teams that need full control over data residency, self-hosting with the FastAPI pattern above and PostgresSaver is simple.
-It adds no per-request cost beyond the LLM API calls themselves.
+If you need full control over your data, self-host instead.
+The FastAPI pattern above with PostgresSaver is simple and adds no per-request cost.

 Cost Management for Multi-Step Agents